Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/driver/sqi_flash/sst26/sst26_sqi_read_write/readme.md

 ## Running the Application

 1. Build and program the application using its IDE
+2. Reset the device by power cycle
-2. LED is turned ON when the data read from SST26 flash matches with the data written in it
+3. LED is turned ON when the data read from SST26 flash matches with the data written in it

 Refer to the following table for LED name: